Safely Learning Dynamical Systems: Abstract

 A fundamental challenge in learning an unknown dynamical system is to reduce model uncertainty by making measurements while maintaining safety.
 In this work, we formulate a mathematical definition of what it means to safely learn a dynamical system by sequentially deciding where to initialize the next trajectory.
 In our framework, the state of the system is required to stay within a safety region for a horizon of $T$ time steps under the action of all dynamical systems that (i) belong to a given initial uncertainty set, and (ii) are consistent with the information gathered so far.

 \newstuff{For our first set of results, we consider the setting of safely learning a linear dynamical system involving $n$ states.
 For the case $T=1$, we present a linear programming-based algorithm that either safely recovers the true dynamics from at most $n$ trajectories, or certifies that safe learning is impossible.
 For $T=2$, we give a semidefinite representation of the set of safe initial conditions and show that $\lceil n/2 \rceil$ trajectories generically suffice for safe learning.
-Finally, for $T = \infty$, we provide semidefinite representable inner approximations of the set of safe initial conditions and show that one trajectory generically suffices for safe learning.
+For $T = \infty$, we provide semidefinite representable inner approximations of the set of safe initial conditions and show that one trajectory generically suffices for safe learning. \versionii{Finally, we extend a number of our results to the cases where the initial uncertainty set contains sparse, low-rank, or permutation matrices, or when the dynamical system involves a control input.}

 Our second set of results concerns the problem of safely learning a general class of nonlinear dynamical systems.
 For the case $T=1$, we give a second-order cone programming based representation of the set of safe initial conditions.
 For $T=\infty$, we provide semidefinite representable inner approximations to the set of safe initial conditions.
-We show how one can safely collect trajectories and fit a polynomial model of the nonlinear dynamics that is consistent with the initial uncertainty set and best agrees with the observations. }
+We show how one can safely collect trajectories and fit a polynomial model of the nonlinear dynamics that is consistent with the initial uncertainty set and best agrees with the observations. \versionii{We also present extensions of some of our results to the cases where the measurements are noisy or the dynamical system involves disturbances.} }